 Increased employee retention - companies with regular feedback have 14.9% lower turnover risk.
 Turnover is extremely costly for an organization, and luckily there is a cost effective way to decrease turnover by increasing feedback conversations (although quality of feedback is also important - see the point below).

 Is continuous feedback enough to create a more engaged and productive workforce?

 A common misperception is that continuous feedback is enough to develop and motivate employees.
 While it is a good start, the quality of feedback is also important.
 “Good job” and “high fives” are not good examples of feedback.
 The feedback has to be constructive - action-based, effort-based and forward-looking (check out these examples of feedback).

 In this regard, managers are critical to the success of organizational performance management program.
 It is important that they are properly trained to give and receive meaningful feedback.
 Moreover, having the right processes and technology in place to help support continuous performance management is essential.
 Giving and receiving feedback should not be hard - it should be seamless in day-to-day operations.
-Feel free to check Pavestep out - we help employees share meaningful feedback in the easiest way possible!
+Feel free to check our performance management solution Pavestep out - we help employees share meaningful feedback in the easiest way possible!